top of page

-gleaming is an experiment in juggling various characters and how to present them.
-One of the core building blocks of the piece is an homage to Jean sibelius and his 4th Symphony.
-I've scattered his opening whole tone melody thoughout my piece, referencing it in part before each major transition.
+'gleaming' is an experiment in juggling various characters.
+One of the core building blocks of the piece is an homage to Jean Sibelius' 4th Symphony.
+I've scattered is whole tone melody throughout my piece, referencing it in part before each major transition.
 It functions as a signal for change.
-The second character is an homage to another favortie composer of mine, Witold Lutoslawski. an incessant and interrupting F#, constantly jumping into the middle of melodic phrases and disrupting the flow of time.
-This character serves as a type of antagonist.
-The last character is a continually rising low voice melody, first in the tuba and low strings fter the introduction.
-In each episode, the low voice continues to rise to the top of the orchestra until the next episode begins.
-These three elements work for and against each other as the setting changes and they are faced with new challenges.
+The second character is an homage to another favorite composer of mine, Witold Lutoslawski.
+An incessant and interrupting F#, constantly jumping into the middle of melodic phrases, and disrupting the flow of time, this character serves as an antagonist.
+The last character is a continually rising low voice melody, first heard in the tuba and low strings.
+In each episode the low voice rises to the top of the orchestra.
+These three elements work for and against each other as the setting changes.
 Patterns are made and patterns are broken.
-The piece begins very much where it begins, though the ingredients have shifted drastically.
+The piece ends very much where it begins, though the ingredients have shifted drastically.